 8/11/20 6:00 PM - Community Update Meeting for Electro-Plating Services-I696 Site, Madison Heights

-To attend the online public information meeting register at https://zoom.us/webinar/register/WN_McyVmpKlT2mllzP-AKMYtw.
+Register to attend the online public information meeting.
 After registering, you will receive a confirmation email containing information about joining the meeting.
 If you do not have internet access and would like to join by PHONE ONLY please use the following phone number: 312-626-6799, and use access code 988 7658 3717#.
 Pre-registration is not required to attend the meeting.
 Individuals interested in participating can click the link above at the start of the event (6:00 p.m.).
 View the recording of the August 11, 2020 community meeting.

 This page summarizes what the Michigan Department of Environment, Great Lakes, and Energy (EGLE) knows to date about the seepage of toxic materials onto the shoulder of I-696 interstate in Madison Heights on Friday, Dec.
 20, 2019.
 It will also chronicle cleanup actions and potential next steps to more permanently remediate the contamination.
 This page will be updated as necessary.
 Additional information is available on the Environmental Protection Agency (EPA)'s Electro-Plating Services - I696 Release Site incident page.